 The Clayton State University Community Chorus is open to faculty, staff, members of the community, and CSU students.
-CSU students enroll in MUSC 3510 for one hour of elective credit.
-The Community Chorus has one rehearsal each week performs a concert each fall and spring semester.
+(CSU students do not receive course credit for this ensemble, and there is a nominal registration fee required for participation.)
+The Community Chorus has one rehearsal each week (Tuesdays, 5:30-7:30) and performs a concert each fall and spring semester.